roataway/telegram-bot/readme.rst

 There are 2 types of messages that are received via MQTT at the moment, all payloads are in JSON format:

-1. ETA updates that contain a list of estimates for the next couple of incoming transports:
+1. ETA updates that contain a list of estimates for the next couple of incoming transports.
+Such messages arrive in batches, approximately twice per minute:
 ::

   {